 Teachers employed for only part of the year are to be evaluated using a narrative format (i.e. a memorandum to the teacher with a copy to the personnel file).
-This format is required for all teachers hired after September 30 and long-term guest teachers working for at least one grading period or longer.
+This format is required for all teachers hired after September 30.